 Paris’ steepest park is murder on your calf muscles but a feast for your senses.
 With abundant birdlife, rocky reliefs and even a waterfall masterminded by landscaping genius Baron Haussmann, it’s easy to forget you’re in France’s hectic capital city.
 Find the park from Botzaris and Buttes Chaumont metro stops (both line 7) in the 19th arrondissement.

 Immerse yourself in the smooth shapes of Brancusi’s sculpture with a free visit to his recreated studio in front of the Centre Pompidou.
-The Romanian-born abstract sculptor made a name for himself with famous works like The Kiss, and this Brancusi workshop is a lovingly assembled and surprisingly intimate glimpse into the mind of an artist.
+The Romanian-born abstract sculptor made a name for himself with famous works like The Kiss.
+This Brancusi workshop is a lovingly assembled and surprisingly intimate glimpse into the mind of an artist.

 Join chic Parisians at the water’s edge while the sun goes down or skip stones like the heroine of Amélie.
 This lively waterside haunt, between République and Gare du Nord in the 10th arrondissement, is the perfect spot to bring a picnic, pop a cork and eavesdrop on the locals.

 This cobblestoned market street is crammed with artisan bakers, fromageries and gourmet sweet shops.
-Visit it on a Saturday when it closes off to form a huge food market and listen out for the hum of bartering foodies and cat-calling vendors.
+Visit it on a Saturday when it closes off to form a huge food market, and listen out for the hum of bartering foodies and vendors enthusiastically touting their wares.

 A railroad track with a floral makeover, this elevated walkway offers superb views and allows you to sidle through lush green archways high above the city crowds.
 This charming 4.5km pathway runs through most of the 12th arrondissement and you can join it from Avenue Daumesnil near the Bastille metro stop.